 Q: Are any COVID-19 health and safety resources available in languages other than English?
 (08/12/20)

 Instructions on protecting each other and preventing the spread of COVID-19 is available in several different languages here.
 This multilingual guide created by the Centers for Disease Control and Prevention serves as a valuable resource on emergency preparedness and response, diseases, environmental health, healthy living lifestyles, workplace safety, and others.

-Q: Does the President’s recent Executive Order on immigration apply to agriculture?
-(6/25/20)
+Q: Does President Biden’s Executive Order on travel apply to agriculture?
+(2/1/21)

 A primary source for information pertinent to the federal government response is the U.S. Department of Labor “Coronavirus Resources” page, available here.
 The DOL page covers numerous issue areas such as workplace safety, supporting the labor needs of the agricultural sector, and numerous guidance documents.
 The page will be updated, as needed.